Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

-Quantum ergodicity theorem (Shnirelman \cite{Shn74}, Zelditch \cite{Zel87}, and Colin de Verdi\`{e}re \cite{CdV85}) is a cornerstone result of quantum chaos and serves as a quantum analogue of the classical ergodic theorem.
-For an ergodic compact Riemannian manifold, it states that almost all subsequences of eigenfunctions corresponding to increasing eigenvalues satisfy
+Quantum ergodicity theorem (Shnirelman \cite{Shn74}, Colin de Verdi\`{e}re \cite{CdV85}, and Zelditch \cite{Zel87}) is a cornerstone result of quantum chaos and serves as a quantum analogue of the classical ergodic theorem.
+For an ergodic compact Riemannian manifold, it states that almost all subsequences of eigenfunctions corresponding to increasing eigenvalues satisfy that

-where $\omega(A)$ denotes the average of the principal symbol $\sigma_A$ of $A$ (the classical counterpart of observable $A$) over the unit cotangent bundle of $M$.
+where $\omega(A)$ denotes the average of the principal symbol $\sigma_A$ of $A$ (the classical counterpart of observable $A$) over the unit co-tangent bundle of $M$.
 Roughly speaking, the theorem asserts that the probability distributions induced by the eigenfunctions converge to the uniform distribution in the weak sense of testing the distributions against observables.

-Shnirelman’s theorem concerns the diagonal elements of observables.
-Zelditch \cite{Zel90, Zel96a} extended it to the off-diagonal elements, given that the compact Riemannian surface is now weak mixing, proving that for any $\epsilon > 0$, there exists $\delta(\epsilon) > 0$ such that for all $\tau \in \mathbb{R}$,
+The quantum ergodicity theorem focuses on the diagonal averages of the observables.
+Zelditch \cite{Zel90, Zel96a} extended it to the off-diagonal averages, given that the geodesic flow on the compact Riemannian surface is now weak mixing, proving that for any $\epsilon > 0$, there exists $\delta(\epsilon) > 0$ such that for all $\tau \in \mathbb{R}$

-Informally, this means that the summed transition amplitudes between states separated approximately by energy $\tau$ decay to zero for almost all subsequences of eigenfunctions as the eigenvalue increases.
+This means that almost all subsequences of eigenfunctions with increasing eigenvalues, $ ( \psi_{j_{l}} ) $, satisfy that the transition amplitudes into a small energy window of separation $ \tau $ from the eigenvalue of $ \psi_{j_{l}} $ can be made arbitrarily small as $ l \to \infty $ by choosing a small enough energy window.

-A unified formulation encompassing both of these results can be given following the works of multiple authors: \cite{Shn74, CdV85, Zel87, Laz93, Zel90, GL93, Zel96b, Zel96a, ZZ96, Sun97}.
+A unified formulation encompassing both of these results can be given following the works of multiple authors: \cite{Shn74, CdV85, Zel87, Zel90, GL93, LS93, Zel96b, Zel96a, ZZ96, Sun97}.
 The version below adapts Theorems 4.1 and 4.4 from \cite{Zel05}.